RediSearch/RediSearch/docs/Extensions.md

 ### RSToken

-RSToken represents a single query token to be expanded, and is defined as:
+RSToken represents a single query token to be expanded and is defined as:

 ```c